IsaacBukunmi/cars-landing-page/README.md

 This Project is hosted using github pages

 ## Testlink
-You can view the live version of this project here: [izaak mini blog](https://isaacbukunmi.github.io/izaak-mini-blog/)
+You can view the live version of this project here: [carrs](https://isaacbukunmi.github.io/cars-landing-page/)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)